Russia has no domestic violence law, but that could soon change

 “This problem [domestic violence] has a very high latency and is mostly hidden,” she said.

 Previous attempts to criminalise domestic violence have so far failed.

 In 2017, the State Duma, or assembly, approved a bill to decriminalise some forms of domestic abuse.
 It meant first-time offenders would be fined, instead of being charged – and legislators said the goal was to defend family values.

-“It was a terrible signal of impunity for offenders and by all accounts, offences ,” said Martha Khromova, a feminist activist from the SocFem Alternativa group.
+“It was a terrible signal of impunity for offenders and by all accounts, offences have gone up,” said Martha Khromova, a feminist activist from the SocFem Alternativa group.

 She helped to organise recent demonstrations in Moscow, where hundreds have rallied in support of the draft law, which according to state-run VtsIOM pollster, 70 percent of Russians would support.

 It appears attitudes are changing in Russia.
 Over the past two years, online campaigns and petitions calling for the criminalisation of domestic abuse have mushroomed